makuning/mycode/README.md

 # mycode
-This is my first github file
+This is my first github repository